Originally published April 10, 2017 and updated December 7, 2022.

 - Simple holiday décor and Christmas décor

 - You can also easily turn these stars into paper snowflakes

 - Baby shower and baby gender reveals

 - Graduation parties – you’ll see how I used them for my daughter’s graduation party

 - Sweet Sixteen party

 When I throw a party, I want it to be as festive as possible.
 I’m a woman that shows my love and affection through crafting for friends and family (and I know that many of you do the same thing).
 Last year, when my second “baby” graduated from high school, we threw a graduation party at home for her.
 To save money and to show my love, I made my own DIY Paper Star Decorations.
 They’re very easy to create and make a large, festive impact.
 And best of all, my daughter loved the star decorations.

-These DIY paper star decorations were a big hit with my baby and with our guests.
+These DIY paper star decorations were a big hit with my daughter and with our guests.
 In fact, one of my friends borrowed the stars after our party to use at her own party the following weekend.
-I took that has a huge compliment.
+I took that as a huge compliment.